 rescue those in suffering.
 He is powerful image of hope and solace.
 Jizo is Japanese

 for Ksitgarbha, which means “Earth Store.”
 This means that Jizo is related to the planet Earth which gives birth

 and supports all things without prejudice, and provides them the environment to flourish and evolve.
 In this way, like the

 Earth itself, Jizo can produce countless opportunities for things to heal and make them grow and prosper.
 Anyone who believes

 in his work and follows his path of love and action, will unfold the spiritual treasures stored within the Earth.

-By embodying Jizo Bodhisattva, and becoming the eyes, hears, arms and legs in this world of confusion and suffering, we give
+By embodying Jizo Bodhisattva, and becoming the eyes, ears, arms and legs in this world of confusion and suffering, we give

 a real purpose, direction and action to our efforts.
 We channel this love, compassion and action throughout our endeavors.